mikalstill/gangscan/README.md

 * eagle: PCB layouts for the gang scan hardware.
 * gangscan: the software stack for the badge readers.
 * gangserver: the server side of the application.
+* idcards: is a simple ID card art generation script with sample data.
+See the README in that directory for more detail.
 * vendor: git sub-modules for dependancies.

 Installation: Common Steps